Frequently asked questions

 Learn more about the it in the Integration whitepaper

-What is the rules for licensing
+What are the rules for licensing

 Is it compatible with M-Files Cloud